Egypt Destination Guide

 • Abu Simbel โ€“ Massive rock temples carved during the reign of Ramses II.

-• Nubian Village โ€“ Experience the unique culture of local Nubian people.
+• Nubian Village โ€“ Experience the unique culture of the local Nubian people.

 Must-Try Egyptian Foods